DevExpress/dotnet-eud/README.md

     ```
     docfx.exe build docfx.json --template statictoc
     ```
   The table of contents is embedded into each topic with this template which increases the build time and HTML file sizes.
-Alternatively, you can override the browser's restrictions (which may be insecure).
+Alternatively, you can override the browser's restrictions (which may be unsecure).
 For example, Google Chrome and Microsoft Edge accept the `--allow-file-access-from-files` command line switch which allows loading local files.

   > We recommend using the `--serve` DocFX switch to preview documentation, and then share it with end users via a web server instead of browsing the file system.